 The name Independent Fermentations Brewing is, admittedly, a bit long and awkward so feel free to call us IndieFerm.
 It is an intentionally generic name that isn’t meant to evoke any of the typical beer company marketing propaganda.
-It is our belief that quality beer and kombucha should stand on its own merits and doesn’t need to rely on contrived marketing schemes to get you to like it.
+It is our belief that quality beer and kombucha should stand on its own merits and don’t need to rely on contrived marketing schemes to get you to like it.
 You can think for yourself, you don’t need some beer company’s advertising department to tell you what to drink.
 That’s why our motto is “Think Independent, Drink Independent”.
-We are proud to be one of over 7,000 independent craft breweries in the USA.
+We are proud to be one of over 9,000 independent craft breweries in the USA.

 IndieFerm grew out of Paul Nixon’s obsession with home brewing.
 In 2013, after two decades of amateur brewing, he began the process of converting his barn in Plymouth, Mass into a small professional brewery.

 Instead of spending his time looking for wealthy investors to fund a full-sized brewery like any sane person would do, Paul worked on perfecting his homebrew recipes.
 In April 2014 IndieFerm brewed its first professional batches of beer in the barn 60 gallons at a time.
 Starting in the basement of a barn with no rent and literally low overhead was a great way to get started but it was never meant to be forever.
 In late 2015 Paul quit his day job with the Army National Guard, cashed in most of his retirement savings, and IndieFerm moved to 127 Camelot Drive in Plymouth where we now also have a tap room and a home brew shop.
 We brew on a 2.5-barrel system that has served us well for 7 years.
 We have four 10-barrel fermenters and one 5-barrel fermenter.
-In 2017 we also started making low-alcohol kombucha (fermented tea).
+In 2017 we also started making kombucha (fermented tea).

 We sell about 320 barrels of beer each year and we are pretty much maxed out with our current equipment and space.
 In addition, Harper Lane Brewery brews their beer on our equipment when it would otherwise be idle.
 We had planned on expanding again in 2020 but then COVID-19 happened.
 When things get back to normal, we will see if expansion still makes sense.